Ghulam Sarwar Sr.: Club career

 Hailing from Lyari, Sarwar rose through the ranks from school football.

+In 1969, Sarwar played for departmental sides Sindh Government Press and KMC.
+The same year he joined Karachi Port Trust.
+He represented Karachi Port Trust at the 1969 Aga Khan Gold Cup.
+In May 1967, he won the Governor's Gold Cup with the team, defeating Sindh Government Press in the final.
+In April 1970, he played at the Services Cup.
+He also represented Karachi Division at the National Football Championship.

+In 1970, he joined Pakistan Airlines.
+At the 1977–78 Aga Khan Gold Cup, Sarwar scored the lone goal for PIA in the victory against Abahani Krira Chakra.
+After the tournament, Sarwar was reportedly offered to play for Abahani, but the transfer seemingly failed to materialise.

 During the 1970s, several local leagues were launched across the Middle East, where several Pakistani players represented club sides in these leagues and some of these players even coached the clubs’ new youth setups.
 Subsequently, Sarwar moved to the United Arab Emirates, where he featured for Emirates Club in the mid-1970s.
 He played for the Abu Dhabi based club alongside national teammate Ali Nawaz Baloch at the top-tier UAE Football League.
 Both also played for Pakistan Airlines simultaneously.